susanBuck/dwa15-spring2019/laravel/db-production.md

 GRANT ALL PRIVILEGES ON * . * TO 'dwa'@'localhost';
 ```

+*Note: we’re being very liberal here allowing the `dwa` user full access (`ALL PRIVILEGES`) to all databases (` * . * `).
+In a real-world application, you’ll want to be more restrictive for security purposes.
+You can read more about MySQL [privileges here](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html).*

 Next, run this command to make these changes take effect:

 ```